 - It is very important to avoid pooling in the fields: Rain or flooding irrigation may accelerate film degradation, mainly on the sides of the beds where the film meets the soil, and beneath. - There is no restriction concerning the use of drip tape.
 However, it should be burried at least one inch deep to avoid direct contact with the film, which could ultimately cause tearing.

 Disclaimer

-Due to the many different external factors that can influence the biodegradable film performance, which are beyond the manufacturer's control, PolyExpert cannot guarantee that said performance will exactly meet the customer's expectations.
+Due to the different influence the many external factors that can biodegradable film performance, manufacturer's which bevond the are control, PolyExpert cannot guarantee that said performance will exactly meet the customer's expectations.